US to offer economic benefits for countries hosting migrants, shore up supply chains

 The White House said leaders from Barbados, Canada, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, Peru and Uruguay are expected to attend Friday's gathering, as well as representatives from Mexico and Panama.

-The new IDB financing platform is part of a package that will also include funds from the private sector and other donors "to reinforce this welcoming spirit in the region," the senior official said.
-The hope is to expand economic prospects in the region so migrants do not head to the U.S.
+The new IDB financing platform is part of a package that will also include funds from the private sector and other donors "to reinforce this welcoming spirit in the region," the official said.
+The hope is to expand economic prospects in the region so migrants do not head to the United States.

-"We are talking about building competitive regional supply chains that can compete in the market, and that means competing against China," one senior U.S. official said, adding that better economies at home could reduce migration outflows.
+"We are talking about building competitive regional supply chains that can compete in the market, and that means competing against China," another U.S. official said, adding that better economies at home could reduce migration outflows.

 Partner countries could also advance the use of innovative new instruments such as Colombia's green bonds, or the recent debt for climate swap set up for Ecuador by the U.S. International Development Finance Corp, the official said.